Read What Our Clients Say About Us

-The first thing to remember, a non-Guaranteed policy carries a death benefit life any permanent life insurance policy but with an investment component that your premiums will be invested in.
+The first thing to remember is a non-Guaranteed policy carries a death benefit life any permanent life insurance policy but with an investment component that your premiums will be invested in.

 For one thing, these policies would be a fantastic product in a high-interest rate environment.

-However, in this day and age with the rates being off its historic lows, the client is usually unaware of the risks involved.
-Because of the rates being low the policy winds up being underfunded while the cost of insuring you increases.
+However, in this day and age with the rates being off their historic lows, the client is usually unaware of the risks involved.
+Because rates are low the policy winds up being underfunded while the cost of insuring you increases.